WizzWriters/Octasm/README.md

             $0b01010000
 ```

 Currently there is only a one value type: `sprite`.
 You can refer to sprites via labels.
 For example to load the address of the sprite with label `sprite2` to address register, you can write `ld %i, $sprite2`.
+Address of this label will be resolved in compile time.

 ## List of instructions

 Octasm currently supports full basic CHIP-8 instruction set.
 You can refer to the [instruction set](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) to check what those instructions do exactly.
-The table below shows how names used there map to syntax used in Octasm.
+The table below shows how names that are used there map to the syntax used in Octasm.

 | Technical Reference | Octasm                | Short description                      |
 | ------------------- | --------------------- | -------------------------------------- |